dentarg/auth0-blog/_posts/2018-01-18-developing-angularjs-applications-part-1.markdown

 When our component is constructed, we attach a click event to the component element that does something to it when clicked, it can be wherever we want let's say show alert box saying I am clicked.

-In the duration when this component is active we would be happy to have this event, but when this component is inactive (meaning we have destroyed it), we don' t need this event anymore it has to go.
+In the duration when this component is active we would be happy to have this event, but when this component is inactive (meaning we have destroyed it), we don't need this event anymore it has to go.

-Since this our custom event and it's not native to Angular, it will not be detached from our app along with the component, but it will be left snooping around for an element which does not exist.
+Since this is our custom event and it's not native to Angular, it will not be detached from our app along with the component, but it will be left snooping around for an element which does not exist.

-We need to tell Angular through the $onDestroy hook when you destroy this component detach this event too.
+We need to tell Angular through the `$onDestroy` hook that when this component is destroyed, the event should be detached too.

 ### $postLink()